Sum-Outman/Self-Soul/README.md

 | 8018 | Meta Cognition Model | Meta Cognition Model |
 | 8019 | Value Alignment Model | Value Alignment Model |

-Port configuration is stored in the `config/model_services_config.json` file, which is automatically loaded when the system starts.
+Port configuration is stored in the `config/model_services_config.json` file and is automatically loaded when the system starts.

 ## API Documentation